sciencePeptideDeck

 BPC-157: The Localized Repair Agent

 BPC-157 (Body Protection Compound-157) is a synthetic 15-amino-acid peptide derived from a protein sequence found in human gastric juice.
-Researchers at the University of Zagreb first isolated and characterized it, and the bulk of published preclinical research originates from that group.
+Researchers at the University of Zagreb first isolated and characterized it, and the bulk of published current research originates from that group.

 Key Proposed Mechanisms